murchie85/spark_ETL_notes/README.md

 - **Actions**
 	- Compute a result based on an RDD
 	- i.e. First which returns the first element in an RDD

+- Check return type to tell the difference.

 ### Filter Transformation example